7 Russian sailors, 1 Ukrainian kidnapped in Nigerian waters

 By HILARY UGURU | Associated Press | Published: February 8, 2017

-WARRI, Nigeria — The Russian embassy in Nigeria says seven Russian sailors and a Ukrainian have been kidnapped from a cargo ship in Nigerian waters.
+WARRI, Nigeria — Seven Russian sailors and a Ukrainian have been kidnapped from a cargo ship in Nigerian waters, the Russian embassy in the West African nation said Wednesday.

-It comes less than three months after three Russians were taken hostage off a ship in Nigerian waters and later freed.
+The kidnappings come less than three months after three Russians were taken hostage off a ship in Nigerian waters and freed weeks later.

+The Russian embassy posted messages on social media saying Nigerian authorities have been asked to help locate the victims.
+It did not give the day of the kidnapping, saying only that the men were taken off the BBC Caribbean, a cargo vessel owned by Dutch company Briese Shipping B.V. and flagged in Antigua and Barbuda.

 Ship hijackings and crew kidnappings are common off Nigeria's southern Atlantic coast.
 Hostages usually are released unharmed after a ransom is paid or crude from oil tankers is stolen.